 Well to get something off the ground,

 - You need to build it.
 If you can’t help here in the early days, you better be a darn good salesperson.

 - You need to recruit a great engineering team.
 Why at least in the early, pre-revenue days, do they want to work for a CEO that can’t also ship product?
 Maybe only if you have already done it before.

 - You usually need to understand how and where technology is going.
 You don’t need to be an engineer to do this, but most “salespeople” CEOs can’t pull this off.
 At a minimum, you need to have steered a product from nothing to success to pull this off.

 - You need to be able to build if not a jaw-dropping product, then at least, a very start-of-the-art one.
 Want to outsource it instead?
 How in this day and age you are going to build a great product that way, I don’t know.

 How do you do this, if the CEO isn’t at least a pretty good engineer?
 It takes, best case, a lot more money.
 Maybe 3x-5x more money to get it off the ground.
-You need to pay up to recruit a “technical co-founder” and then she often will bring in 2x the engineers, at a higher price, than an engineer CEO.
+You’ve got to recruit a much bigger, and more expensive, engineering team in many cases.
+Unless again, you have a true CTO as well, that is also leading the company.

 There are exceptions, many of them.
 But usually there is an amazing CTO from Day 1.
 And often.
 Bill Gates coded, Jobs didn’t.
 But — Jobs had Woz.
 And “Salesperson CEOs” burn a lot more money getting to $1m and $5m-$10m ARR.